MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/plan/exchange-unified-messaging-online-migration-support.md

 f1.keywords:
 - NOCSH
 localization_priority: Normal
-description: "Microsoft is retiring the Exchange Unified Messaging Online (ExchUMO) service on February 8, 2020.
+description: "Microsoft is retiring the Exchange Unified Messaging Online (ExchUMO) service by February 28, 2020.
 This article summarizes what affected customers should know and do to plan for their business continuity."
 ---

 # Exchange Unified Messaging Online migration support